'There's going to be a raid' - A Chilean prosecutor forces Catholic Church to give up secrets

 Arias said he launched the raids after Church officials in Rancagua, the capital of O'Higgins region, told him he would have to make a formal petition to the Vatican to obtain information he was seeking because it was protected by 'pontifical secret.'

-A spokesman for the Rancagua archbishop's office said they were told to do this by the Vatican.
+A spokesman for the Rancagua archbishop's office said they were told to do this by the Vatican and insisted they were cooperating fully with civil authorities.
 Vatican spokesman Greg Burke declined to comment.

 The Roman Catholic Church says the 'pontifical secret' provision in canon law is intended to protect the privacy of all involved in sex abuse claims.
 Critics say bishops have historically used it as a shield to block inquiries from civil authorities.